mixer/branding-kit/readme.md

 ## Branding Kit Rules & Guidelines

 Thanks for your interest in showing your support for [Beam](https://beam.pro/)!
-You may use any of the branding within this folder as long as you adhere to the our [Terms of Service], and the guidlines defined below:
+You may use any of the branding within this folder as long as you adhere to the our [Terms of Service](https://beam.pro/legal/tos), and the guidlines defined below:

 ### What can I use this branding kit for?